squid-cache/squid-cache.github.io/Features/CodeTestBed.rst

 Modulating code into convenient functional units is all what 3.x is about.

-VCS has been changed to Bazaar in part to make these changes easier and more manageable.
+VCS has been changed to [[../../Squid3VCS|Bazaar]] in part to make these changes easier and more manageable.

-The makefiles still need the current functional units to be cleaned up to match the code-level cleaning that has been done.
-To build each functional unit as an internal lib* module.
+The code is being [[../SourceLayout|re-arranged]] into functional units an built as internal library modules to match the code-level cleaning that has been done.

 This builds on the dependency tree automation, to ensure that the functionality units are independent.